jonathan-reisdorf/iot-mesh-planner/README.md

 This tool allows you to create an electrical / IOT (Z-Wave / Zigbee / EnOcean ...) plan for your (future) home.
 Everything runs locally (localStorage), no data is uploaded anywhere.

 This is still a very early version, see "limitations".
-Currently it's best to use it on a desktop / laptop with a mouse and high resolution.
+Currently it's best to use it on a screen with high resolution.

 ![demo](demo.gif)